 The content of the AMP version and its canonical web page should be essentially the same.
 The text need not be identical, but the topic should be the same, and users should be able to accomplish the same tasks on both the AMP and the canonical page.

 A mismatch can also occur when a robots.txt file blocks significant resources on one or the other.
-Open the Blocked Resources Report to see whether either page has blocked resources.
+Inspect the indexed version of the page using the URL Inspection tool to see whether either page has blocked resources.

 |Missing embedded video||The canonical web page has an embedded video that is missing in the AMP version.
 It is usually best to include all the same important content resources in your AMP version as in the canonical web page.
 Note that the video is detected by URL; if you have two different URLs pointing to the same video, you will see this warning.|